 Figure 2.
-Simulated landscapes (examples on the left) and heatmaps (on the right) of the level of epidemiological control (i.e., disease limitation, measured by the Green Leaf Area, ‘GLA’) in the absence of pathogen evolution for different levels of resistance efficiency (vertical axis), time to resistance expression (horizontal axis) and target pathogenicity traits (columns), for strong (A) or weak (B) levels of spatial aggregation.
+Simulated landscapes (examples on the left) and heatmaps (on the right) of the level of epidemiological control (i.e., disease limitation, measured by the Green Leaf Area, ‘GLA’) in the absence of pathogen evolution for different levels of resistance efficiency (vertical axis), age of resistance activation (horizontal axis) and target pathogenicity traits (columns), for strong (A) or weak (B) levels of spatial aggregation.

 Experiment 2: Deployment of a single APR gene in a susceptible landscape with pathogen evolution

-In this experiment, there were two possible pathogen genotypes: the rb and wt strains, respectively adapted and not adapted to the APR, whose performances on the different cultivars are summarised in Table 2.

-Table 2.
-Plant-pathogen interaction matrix with a single resistance gene.
-The table shows the coefficients by which the value of the target pathogenicity trait (see Table 1) is multiplied (except for latent period duration: 1-ρ is replaced by 1+ρ and 1-θ is replaced by 1+θ).
-The coefficients reflect the relative performance of the different pathogen genotypes on the different cultivars. ρ is the efficiency of the resistance gene and θ is the fitness cost of adaptation.
+In this experiment, the pathogen can adapt to the APR gene via mutation, leading to the emergence of a rb strain.